Music

 In 2005, three men who grew up listening to rock music by the sea in Tainan decided to write songs in Hokkien, aiming...

-From 1980s underground rock to the 1990s band boom, how Taiwan's rock music moved from the margins to the mainstream ...
+From underground rock in the 1980s to the rise of bands in the 1990s, how Taiwanese rock moved from the margins into ...

 Loh-Tsui-Kang Commune: Taiwanese, Punk, Farmer Friends, and an Award That Came Thirty Years Late